 Throughout the school year, your child will be trained in emergency procedures and will be taught how to react, where to assemble, and what to expect in an emergency situation.
-This will be accomplished through fire drills, severe weather drills, and lockdown drills.
+Safety drills will occur at times established by the school board.
+Students are required to be silent and shall comply with the directives of school officials during emergency drills.
+There will be minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) bus evacuation drill each school year.
+There may be additional drills at the discretion of the administration.
+The law enforcement lockdown drill will be announced in advance and a student's parent/guardian may elect to exclude their child from participating in this drill.
+All other drills will not be preceded by a warning to students.
 While it can be unsettling to think about situations that require an emergency response, frequent review and practice will help to reduce risk and help both staff and students prepare for an actual event.